b1ueb1ues/brm/README.md

 'ring','waist','wrist','chest' means 'Jewel of the Lost Abbey', 'Gai Plin's Soothing Sash', 'Anvil-Hardened Wristwraps', 'Sal'salabim's Lost Tunic'

-equip=['ring','waist','wrist'] is legal, but you can't equip this in game.
+equip=['ring','waist','wrist'] is legal, but you can't equip like that in game.

 (We think ['4t19','2t20','ring','waist'] is BIS when consider about survival)